 Pursuant to the 2018 Investor Rights Agreement, so long as the Workers United Related Parties, together with its affiliates and permitted transferees, owns a number of that shares that represent: (i) 10% of the total voting power, the Board of Directors must have exactly 13 members unless a waiver is granted (which such waiver has been granted with respect to our board size); and (ii) 20% of the total voting power, the Workers United Related Parties shall have the right to designate the Chair of the Board of Directors.
-Additionally, so long as the Workers United Related Parties, together with its affiliates and permitted transferees, owns a number of shares that represents: (i) at least 20% of the total voting power, then the Workers United Related Parties shall have the right to nominate five board members, two of which must be "independent" in accordance with the rules of the Nasdaq and applicable law (an "Independent Nominee"); (ii) between 15% and 19.9% of the total voting power, then the Workers United Related Parties shall have the right to nominate four board members, two of which must be Independent Nominees; (iii) between 10% and 14.9% of the total voting power, then the Workers United Related Parties shall have the right to nominate three board members, one of which must be an Independent Nominee; and (iv) between 5.0% and 9.9% of the total voting power, then the Workers United Related Parties shall have the right to nominate two board members, one of which must be an Independent Nominee.
-Pursuant to the 2018 Investors Rights Agreement, we shall take all requisite corporate action to effect the nomination of each director named by the Workers United Related Parties.
-In the event that a Workers United Related Parties nominee resigns as a result of a decrease in its total voting power, the Board of Directors shall elect an Independent Nominee to fill the vacancy thereby created.
-If a Workers United Related Parties nominee resigns for any reason other than as a result of a decrease in the total voting po
+Additionally, so long as the Workers United Related Parties, together with its affiliates and permitted transferees, owns a number of shares that represents: (i) at least 20% of the total voting power, then the Workers United Related Parties shall have the right to nominate five board members, two of which must be "independent" in accordance with the rules of the Nasdaq and applicable law (an "Independent Nominee"); (ii) between 15% and 19.9% of the total voting power, then the Workers United Related Parties shall have the right to nominate three board members, one of which must be an Independent Nominee; and (iv) between 5.0% and 9.9% of the total voting power, then the Workers United Related Parties shall have the right to nominate three board members, one of which must be an Independent Nominee; and (iv) between 5.0% and 19.9% of the total voting power, the two baard members, one of which must be an Independent Nominee; and (iv) between 5.0% and 9.9% of the total voting power, the 2018 Investors Rights Agreement, we shall take all requisite corporate action to effect the nomination of each director named by the Workers United Related Parties.
+In the event that a Workers United Related Parties, a result of a decrease in its total voting power, the Board of Directors shall elect an Independent Nominee to fill the vacancy thereby created.
+If a Workers United Related Parties nominee resigns for any reason other than as a result of a decrease in the total voting power of the Workers United Related